RogueWizard42/my-code/README.md

 Welcome to my **Python for Everybody Assignments** repository! 🎉

 Embarking on a coding journey, one assignment at a time.
 This repo is a testament to my commitment to mastering Python, blending structured learning with hands-on projects.
 Whether you're here to peek into my learning process or to find some inspiration for your own coding quests, you're in the right place!
+- I actually started this course a year ago with zero python knowledge.
+I got through 3 modules and stepped away for a year.
+Now that I am back to writing code, and having done other python learning platforms, I look back at this code and I can already see a myriad of ways that I would write it differently now.
+I aim to continue to grow my skills as I finish the rest of the modules and hopefully write cleaner and better code!

 ## Repository Structure 🗂️

 I've organized this repository to keep things neat and navigable.
 Each **course** has its own folder, and within those, each **chapter** houses its respective assignments.
 Think of it as my Python journey on display...
+- In each Chapter you'll find a README that outlines the purpose of each assignment and any *.txt files that are needed to run the program.
+(Any of the *.txt files I've included here are free to DL for anyone)

 ## What’s Inside? 🧐